Greyshm-Kumar/JTP_proj/README.md

 **The final commits of this project are** **restaurant-recommender8 and restaurant-recommender-offline**.
 All other commits were done while the project was still in the development phase.

-**If you have any of the above-mentioned ports occupied and you do not want to kill the process a restaurant-recommender8 has been created which contains ports 3001,81,5001 and 5432**.
+**If you have any of the above-mentioned ports occupied and you do not want to kill the process a restaurant-recommender8 has been created which uses ports 3001,81,5001 and 5432**.
 These ports are generally uncommon but make sure that none of the processes on your machine are occupying these ports otherwise port issues may be caused.**Make sure port 5001 for your docker containers is also free.** **You will need internet access to run restaurant-recommender8.**

 Clone this repository on your machine first.
 This will require internet access.